14wkinnersley/WellsFLIX-Status/content/default/issues/2021-04-04-isp-outage.md

 twitterFeed: ""
 enableComments: true
 ---
 WellsFLIX is currently in an Outage due to an issue with the Internet Service Provider (ISP).
-The ISP (XMission and Utopia) are currently engaged and investigating.
+The ISP (XMission) has found the DHCP server is unavailable, and are currently working to restore services.